Km-Warda/IaC-using-Terraform-on-the-Oracle-Cloud-Interface-OCI-/README.md

 }
 ```

-The `VCN/output.tf` file shows the outputs of the module:
+The `output.tf` file has the outputs of the module:
 ```
 output "internet_gateway_id" {
   value = module.vcn.internet_gateway_id